chromium/chromium/chrome/browser/ui/signin/README.md

-UIs related to account management (signin) and profiles.
+UIs related to account management (signin) inside a single profile.